-Colleagues and friends established this award in honor of Dr. Raymond G. Grogan for the contributions he made to the science of plant pathology through his research, teaching, and service.
+Colleagues and friends established this grant in honor of Dr. Raymond G. Grogan for the contributions he made to the science of plant pathology through his research, teaching, and service.

 Raymond G. Grogan

 Raymond G. Grogan (1920-2016), professor of plant pathology at the University of California, Davis, was born in Emma, GA, and educated at the North Georgia College of Dahlonega and the University of Georgia at Athens, where he earned B.S. and M.Sc. degrees.
 After a three-year stint in the Navy, he went to the University of Wisconsin to obtain a Ph.D. degree under J. C. Walker in 1948.